ADULT EDUCATION & WORKFORCE DEVELOPMENT

 - College and career fairs are offered to QCAP students and the community in the fall and spring.

-- QCAP’s ABE Education & Career Advisor closely coordinates with the MassHire South Shore Career Center at 1515 Hancock Street in Quincy to help current and potential adult education students access services.
-They assist Career Center staff with intake, assessments, and referrals to local adult education programs and connect Adult Education students who are looking for employment and training opportunities to the Career Center.
+- QCAP is the Outstationing provider for the South Shore region.
+In this role, QCAP’s staff closely coordinates with the MassHire South Shore Career Center (1515 Hancock Street, Quincy, MA) to help current and potential adult education students access services.
+They assist Career Center staff with intake, assessments, and referrals to local adult education programs, while also connecting Adult Education students with employment and training opportunities available at the Career Center.

-- Outstationing contact: Margaret Doherty, email@example.com, 617-657-5387
+- For more information on Outstationing, contact: Margaret Doherty, email@example.com, 617-657-5387